ANGELA WRIGHT - ARTIST

 When I first visited All Hallows church I was struck by the soft creamy colour of the ceiling and its flower-like patterns - suggestive of the qualities of undyed wool.
 I went away with the thought of making a work that connects the ceiling to the floor.
 Coincidentally the installation was timed to coincide with Easter.

 The hank of wool that constitutes the bulk of the work was formed over five weeks by laying down parallel threads pulled off wool-wound cones.
-This 25 metre long, 75 kilo trunk-like mass was hauled up and suspended over the nave by its centre, falling in two 'cascades' that part in a 'doorway' and flood out across the floor.
-The uncompromising cross of tense rope and knots that bind the giant hank's centre, contrast with the relaxation and complexifying of the released wool, spreading like the foam and streamlets of a beaching wave.
+This 25 meter long, 75 kilo trunk-like mass was hauled up and suspended over the nave by its centre, falling in two 'cascades' that part in a 'doorway' and flood out across the floor.
+The uncompromising cross of tense rope and knots that bind the giant hank's centre, contrasts with the relaxing and complexifying of the released wool, spreading like the foam and streamlets of a beaching wave.

 PHOTO: JULIAN WRIGHT